telerik/kendo-themes/packages/classic/docs/customization-picker.md

 ---
 title: Customizing Picker
-description: "Refer to the list of the Kendo UI Default theme variables available for customization."
+description: "Refer to the list of the Kendo UI Classic theme variables available for customization."
-slug: variables_kendothemedefault_picker
+slug: variables_kendothemeclassic_picker
 position: 9
 ---